jubenitezg/Go-Clone-Thesis/README.md

-# Detection of code clones in Go projects through the use of machine learning techniques: Analysis of open source repositories on GitHub
+# Code cloning in Go open source projects: A prevalence and structure analysis on GitHub

 Escuela Colombiana de Ingeniería Master Thesis on Computer Science - Bogotá, Colombia